 The forward-backward algorithm for the joint sample z1:T and s1:T given x1:T can be obtained by:

-The right side of equation has two parts: forward and backward probabilities (Rabiner,1989).
+The right side of has two parts: forward and backward probabilities (Rabiner,1989).
 The forward probability includes and the backward probability includes .
 The forward probabilities are approximated with .
 Therefore, for the backward probabilities we have: